YOUR STORY BEGINS HERE

 ACTING INDIVIDUAL SKILLS

 Your second semester continues the individual skills training and expands upon it with more detailed script and scene work.
-Through detailed master classes with some of Australia’s finest acting tutors, you will work on a variety of scenes designed to challenge and expand your ability and refine your technique in rehearsal and performance.
+Through detailed master classes with some of Australia’s finest acting tutors, you will work on a variety of scenes designed to challenge and furthermore expand your ability and refine your technique in rehearsal and performance.

 ACTING TECHNICAL CREATIVE SKILLS